 A Guide through Ethical & Sustainable Fashion Trade Shows

-I always get questions about where to source, what trade shows are the right for their business.
-Then it comes the big word “Budget” which always come through our minds to make that decision when investing for traveling for venues and trade shows.
+I always get questions about where to source, what trade shows are the right for new brands with an ethical focus.
+Then it comes the big word “budget” that always comes to mind to make that huge decision when investing for traveling to venues and trade shows.
 Therefore I wanted to create the Guide through Ethical & sustainable fashion trade shows to watch & join this year.

-Each year, international trade shows offer great way to get a glimpse into the industry at the current trends and new developments in sustainable sourcing – new brands sit alongside some larger industry veterans and each has their own version of sustainability and responsible production.
+Each year, international trade shows offer a great way to get a glimpse into the industry and current trends and new developments in sustainable sourcing – new brands sit alongside some larger industry veterans and each has their own version of sustainability and responsible production.

 Working freelance for various sustainable brands means that I have been able to refine my eye for both quality, design and communication.
 Personally, I look for a number of things when looking at sustainable production, the first being design-led product which is innovative and beautiful.
 But that’s not enough.
 Whether researching trends, building relationships for collaborations, or finding partner artisans, there are a few other key aspects that really should define any kind of partnership.